 The good news is, swallowed coins are scary, but rarely deadly.
-And while your best bet is to scour that living room floor to make sure the hazard doesn’t happen (vindication!), here’s what to do if it does:
+And while your best bet is to scour your floors to make sure the hazard doesn't happen, here's what to do if it does:

 First, the frightening stuff

 If a child swallows a coin or small object, the most important thing to do is ensure they're not choking.
 Trouble breathing, swallowing or speaking are cause for immediate alarm.
 Make sure that you or your child's caregiver know CPR and have quick access to call 911 and visit the ER.